38 Special (band): 2000s–present

-In 2007, .38 Special was the opening act on Lynyrd Skynyrd and Hank Williams Jr.'s Rowdy Frynds Tour.
+In 2007 .38 Special was the opening act on Lynyrd Skynyrd and Hank Williams Jr.'s Rowdy Frynds Tour.
 Also, on September 27, 2008, they filmed a CMT Crossroads special with country singer Trace Adkins, performing both artists' hits from over the years.

-In 2009, .38 Special opened for REO Speedwagon and Styx as part of the "Can't Stop Rockin' Tour".
+In 2009 .38 Special opened for REO Speedwagon and Styx as part of the "Can't Stop Rockin' Tour".

 Van Zant missed a handful of shows in 2011, and in 2012 a notice was posted on 38 Special's website saying Donnie Van Zant would not tour with the band due to health issues related to inner-ear nerve damage, although he would continue to write and record with the band.
-But in 2013, after nearly a year of missing performances, it was confirmed that Van Zant had officially left 38 Special after 39 years and was retiring from music.
+In 2013, after nearly a year of missing performances, Van Zant officially left 38 Special after 39 years and retired from music.

 In 2012 original bassist Ken Lyons died at age 59.

-In 2014 longtime bassist Larry Junstrom was replaced by Barry Dunaway (a veteran of many classic rock outfits, including Pat Travers Band, Yngwie Malmsteen and Survivor).
-Dunaway had previously filled in for Junstrom for a handful of shows in 2011 and a few shows in 2013 as well.
+In 2014 longtime bassist Larry Junstrom was replaced by Barry Dunaway (a veteran of many classic rock groups, including Pat Travers Band, Yngwie Malmsteen and Survivor).
+Dunaway had previously filled in for Junstrom for a handful of shows in 2011, and a few shows in 2013 as well.
 Junstrom was then forced to retire due to a hand injury that required surgery.

 Since 2019, the band's lineup has consisted of Don Barnes, keyboardist/vocalist Bobby Capps, drummer Gary Moffatt, Dunaway, and guitarist Jerry Riggs.
 This leaves Don Barnes as the only original member, although Barnes was absent from the band from 1987 until 1992.
 Larry Junstrom died on October 6, 2019, at age 70.

+In 2022 bassist Paul Drennan filled in for Barry Dunaway.

+On July 11, 2025 the band announced they were releasing their first album in 21 years, titled Milestone.
+This announcement was accompanied by the release of the album's first single "All I Haven't Said".